vinckr/site/content/blog/w40k-reading-guide.md

 - [ ] Herald of Sanguinius - Eye of Terra (35) by Andy Smillie
 - [ ] Sins of the Father - Eye of Terra (35) by Andy Smillie
 - [ ] Virtues of the Sons - War Without End (33) by Andy Smillie
-- [ ] Bonus 40K: Flesh Tearers Anthology by Andy Smillie
+- [ ] Flesh Tearers Anthology by Andy Smillie
-- [ ] Bonus 40K: Wrath of the Lost by Chris Forrester
+- [ ] Wrath of the Lost by Chris Forrester

 ### Optional 3: Oll Persson